 - Place fresh flowers around the house

 * Open blinds, shutters, and curtains to let in as much light as possible – clean your windows!
+If you’re looking to furnish your windows with shutters and blinds, perhaps you could get some inspiration from the Shuttercraft website (see here) for what you can do in your home.

 * Set mood lighting around the house – strategically placed lamps create the perfect ambiance to feel spoiled!